cosmic-fi/OriAuth/README.md

 # Ori-Auth

-Ori-Auth is a simple TypeScript npm package designed to handle Firebase authentication.
+Ori-Auth is a simple Javascrtipt npm package designed to handle Firebase authentication.
 It offers a set of easy-to-use functions for creating users, retrieving user data, logging in, resetting passwords, and logging out.

 ## Installation